ikstream/AmpCheck/README.md

   --verbose             Print verbose information to stdout -d, --debug           Print request and response bytes to output --timeout TIMEOUT     Time in seconds to wait for response before sending next request.
-Default 2
+Default 2 --threshold THRESHOLD
+                        Report only packets with amplification factorequal or greater to the provided value.
+Default10

 Required arguments:
   -t TARGET, --target TARGET